Last updated on June 20th, 2022

 Handel at the National Portrait Gallery

-Step into the National Portrait Gallery to see Handel’s iconic portrait by Thomas Hudson, and then head over to the National Gallery next door.
-On display in Room 12.
+Step into the National Portrait Gallery to see Handel’s iconic portrait by Thomas Hudson, on display in Room 12.
+Then head over to the National Gallery next door.

 Handel at the National Gallery